hejtao/safesecrets/README.md

 Safesecrets is a desktop application for securely storing and managing sensitive information like passwords, mnemonics, and other credentials.
 Built with Tauri and React, it provides:

 - Strong encryption for your secrets
-- Local storage - your data never leaves your device
 - Simple and intuitive interface
 - Open source and auditable code